 Where to Find Freelance Proofreading Jobs From Home

-Once you’ve got your skills down and you’re ready to get paid to proofread, the next step is finding online proofreading jobs.
+Once you’ve got your skills down and you’re ready to make money proofreading, the next step is finding online proofreading jobs.

 The challenge is making sure the proofreading jobs you’re finding online are legit.

 So to help you out, I’ve put together a list of resources for finding legit online proofreading jobs from home.

 If you don’t know, FlexJobs is a job listing marketplace that’s specifically for remote and flexible jobs.

 I’ve used FlexJobs to find high-paying freelance writing gigs in the past but you can also find plenty of opportunities to get paid to proofread here.

 FlexJobs does require a subscription to use but it can be well worth it if you’re able to secure higher-paying proofreading jobs compared to the kind you might find on a site like Upwork.
 (Which I don’t recommend using, by the way.)

 Virtual Vocations is another job listing marketplace that caters to virtual and remote jobs, including proofreading.

 A quick search turned up a ton of proofreading jobs here but there are also remote gigs for freelance writing, editing and graphic design if you’re interested in any of those.